nullvoidptr/syno-photostation-api/content/getting-started/perform-request.md

 ### Determining API Path ###

 The base URL for PhotoStation is at `http://<synology_host>/photo/webapi`.
-All APIs reference specific `cgi` files contained within this server path.
+All APIs reference specific `cgi` or `php` files contained within this server path.
 In order to find the correct path for a given API, reference the response to a `query` request to `SYNO.API.Info` at `/photo/webapi/query.cgi`.